LukeCMoeller/student-portal-Fall-2024/docs/Client Sub App Guide.md

 ### Client Router

-The first place is in the client's router.
+The first place is in the client's main router file, `src/router.js`.
 This is handled as Vue routers normally are, but if you have a router for your sub-app, then instead of pointing to any of your pages, the client router should point to your sub-app's router, which will then handle the request and direct to the correct page.

 ### Client Header